 Access to a ws-ISBM Service Provider at this level of security by systems of lower-security levels MUST be performed using appropriate negotiation protocols.

-Note A typical approach to encrypting a message may be as follows: a random encryption key is created for each message; the message is encrypted using its key and the encrypted message is stored; the key is encrypted using a 3rd party KMS (to prevent the 3rd party from the seeing the confidential messages); the encrypted key is then stored in the database.
+NOTE A typical approach to encrypting a message may be as follows: a random encryption key is created for each message; the message is encrypted using its key and the encrypted message is stored; the key is encrypted using a 3rd party KMS (to prevent the 3rd party from the seeing the confidential messages); the encrypted key is then stored in the database.

 Usage Scenarios